bosmanme/BHive/README.md

 # BHive

-The Mtc project will attempt to be a base MVC framework
+The BHive project will attempt to be a base MVC framework

 Created by [Mathias Bosman]. ([@mathiasbosman])